The Cambridge Grammar of the English Language: Contributors

 Huddleston is the sole author of seven of the chapters and co-author of the other thirteen.
 Pullum is co-author of six chapters.
 In alphabetical order, the other authors are Laurie Bauer, Betty J. Birner, Ted Briscoe, Peter Collins, Anita Mittwoch, Geoffrey Nunberg, John Payne, Frank Palmer, Peter Peterson, Lesley Stirling, and Gregory Ward.

 Additionally, Ray Cattell, David Denison and David Lee provided "crucial draft material".

 A board of consultants comprised Barry Blake, Bernard Comrie, Greville Corbett, Edward Finegan, John Lyons, Peter Matthews, Keith Mitchell, Frank Palmer, John Payne, Neil Smith, Roland Sussex, and the late James D. McCawley.

 Style

 CamGEL is a descriptive grammar with the main objective of reducing "the large gap that exists between traditional grammar and the partial descriptions of English grammar proposed by those working in the field of linguistics."
-Ostensibly, it is written for a reader with no background in English grammar or linguistics, though, as Leech notes, "in practice the intensity of detail, including much unfamiliar terminology, is likely to deter the nonspecialist."
+Ostensibly, it is written for a reader with no background in English grammar or linguistics, though, as Geoffrey Leech notes, "in practice the intensity of detail, including much unfamiliar terminology, is likely to deter the nonspecialist."
 It includes a list of sources for further reading but does not cite any sources in the main text.
 It is informal in the sense that it is not based on a grammatical formalism.

 Though it includes a lexical index and a conceptual index, it is not structured to facilitate the simple look-up of a particular fact or concept.
 Instead, it is mostly expository, with many lists and examples and 40 tree diagrams.